 - 1. High dynamic range and signal reconstruction bandwidth supports RF signal synthesis of up to 7.5 GHz. - 2.
-Up to eight lanes JESD204B SERDES interface, flexible in terms of number of lanes and lane speed. - 3.
-Bandwidth and dynamic range to meet multiband wireless communications standards with margin.
+Up to eight lanes JESD204B SERDES interface flexible in terms of number of lanes and lane speed. - Bandwidth and dynamic range to meet DOCSIS 3.1 compliance and multiband wireless communications standards with margin.